koidemizu/pyxel_games/README.md

 ### pyxel_knights
 Fantasy RPG game.<br>
-I will add enemy types and events.
+I will add more enemy types and events.